Virtus (deity): Hercules

 Virtus is most commonly known in the story of Hercules.
 Hercules finds himself at a crossroads, where has to choose between Virtus and Voluptas, essentially vice and virtue.
 Hercules has to choose between a life of ease and glutton or between a life of valor and strength.
 Hercules eventually chooses Virtus.

 Modern era

 In the United States in 1776, Virtus was made the central figure in the Seal of Virginia and the subsequent state flag, which features the seal.
 The Virginia four-dollar note, a Continental currency, had a similar Virtus pictured on its obverse.
+Virtus' use during the American Revolution stems from the idea of civic virtue, an idea deriving from both Enlightenment ideas, and the character value of bravery.

 A flag of Virginia with Virtus on it.